Dendrobium bigibbum: Taxonomy and naming

 The taxonomy of this species and of its varieties is confused, especially with respect to the scientific name of the Cooktown orchid.
 On 19 November 1959, the Cooktown Orchid (Dendrobium bigibbum var. phalaenopsis) was proclaimed as the floral emblem of Queensland.
 (Dendrobium bigibbum var. phalaenopsis had been originally named in 1883 by Frederick Manson Bailey, based on Robert D. FitzGerald's Dendrobium phalaenopsis.)
-In 2015 Peter Adams reduced Fitzgerald's D. phalaenopsis to a synonym of D. bigibbum var. superbum and this has been accepted by WCSP.
-Adams also reduced David Jones's Vappodes lithocola to a synonym of D. bigibbum var. compactum, D. phalaenopsis var. compactum to D. bigibbum var. compactum and D. striaenopsis to D. bigibbum var. schroederianum.
+In 2015 Peter Adams suggested that the evidence supports a single species - D. bigibbum with three intergrading varieties.

 Queensland State Floral Emblem

 The Queensland government, in preparation for its 1959 Centenary, sought advice as to what native species would be a good floral emblem.
 Specifically, the government was looking for an easily grown species found only in Queensland, which was decorative, distinctive, and close to the State colour, maroon.
-The Cooktown orchid, which meets these criteria, was one of the four initial suggestions, the others being the red silky oak (Grevillea banksii), the umbrella tree (Brassaia actinophylla (now Schefflera actinophylla), and the wheel-of-fire (Stenocarpus sinuatus).
+The Cooktown orchid, which meets these criteria, was one of the four initial suggestions, the others being the red silky oak (Grevillea banksii), the umbrella tree (Brassaia actinophylla (now Heptapleurum actinophyllum), and the wheel-of-fire (Stenocarpus sinuatus).
 The Courier-Mail, a Brisbane newspaper, sought additional suggestions from its readers, and compiled a list of 13 possibilities.
 In a public poll, the Cooktown orchid came in first place, the red silky oak in second, and poinsettia (Euphorbia pulcherrima), already the floral emblem of the capital city Brisbane, came in third.

 In 1968 the Cooktown orchid was featured on an Australian postage stamp.

 Distribution and habitat

-This orchid species grows on trees and rocks in rainforest, coastal scrub, near rivers, in swamps and open forest in tropical Queensland, southern New Guinea and a single island in Indonesia.
+This orchid species grows on trees and rocks in rainforest, coastal scrub, near rivers, in swamps and open forest in tropical Queensland.
+The variety bigibbum also occurs in southern New Guinea and var. schroederianum is found in the Tanimbar Islands of Indonesia.